ofiwg/libfabric/man/fi_rma.3.md

 has not been configured with FI_COMPLETION.
 See the flags discussion below for more details.

-## fi_inject_writeto

-This call is similar to fi_inject_write, but for unconnected endpoints.

 ## fi_writedata

 The write data call is similar to fi_write, but allows for the sending of remote CQ data (see FI_REMOTE_CQ_DATA flag) as part of the transfer.

-## fi_writedatato

-This call is similar to fi_writedata, but for unconnected endpoints.

 ## fi_read